 Eagle Engineering invites you to become part of our unique experience.
 We are a year-round organization with two competition seasons; and while there is always something going on, we offer some schedule flexibility for students who want to participate in other programs.

-Any Chaminade 9-12 grader may join the team at any time in the fall, but it is highly recommended that you join before our team orientation and training event happening September 15-18, 2022.
+Any Chaminade 9-12 grader may join the team at any time up until September 30th, but it is highly recommended that you join before our team orientation and training event happening September 15-18, 2022.

 If you are ready to join, complete a roster application and we will contact you to get you started.

-You can view our fall meeting schedule to get a feel for team activities.
-The schedule includes three kinds of meetings:
+You can view our meeting schedule to get a feel for team activities.
+The schedule includes three kinds of meetings in the fall:

-- Regular team meetings (typically Thursdays from 3:15-5:30) These include announcements, structured activities and training.
+- Regular team meetings (typically Thursdays from 3:15-5:30) These include structured activities, and training.
 It is highly recommended that you attend these to stay in the loop.

-- Open shop (typically Tuesdays 3:15-7:00 and Thursdays 5:30 – 7:30) These are blocks of unstructured time in which our workspace and resources are made available for team groups to work on projects.
+- Open shop (typically Tuesdays 3:15-7:00 and Thursdays 5:30 – 7:30) These blocks of unstructured time give students time to work on group projects.
 This is where the majority of the work and experience happens.

-- Special events These include tournaments, service activities and workshops.
+- Special events Tournaments, service activities, and workshops are in addition to meetings.
 You are expected to participate in at least a portion of these, as determined by your team and project assignments.